Prospective graduate students

 For additional requirements that are specific to our graduate programs, consult the corresponding University catalog entry (under the “Details” tab with the heading “Additional Admission Requirements”) for your program of interest:

-Both types of assistantships normally include the following: a full tuition waiver (excluding university and program fees), a waiver of fees for student health insurance, and a stipend paid to the student (as of Fall 2018, the stipend for master’s students is $17.5K per year and the stipend for doctoral students is $20K per year).
-Therefore, assistantships provide funding for the vast majority of costs involved in attending NAU in addition to providing a stipend that can be used for living expenses.
+Full, 20 hour assistantships of both types include the following: a full tuition waiver (excluding university and program fees), a waiver of fees for student health insurance, and a stipend paid to the student (as of Fall 2018, the stipend for master’s students is $17,500 per year and the stipend for doctoral students is $20,000 per year).
+Assistantships provide funding for the vast majority of costs involved in attending NAU (although students are still responsible for class related fees) in addition to providing a stipend that can be used for living expenses.

 Individual faculty award GRA to incoming or continuing graduate students through funding intended to support specific research projects, such as National Science Foundation or National Institutes of Health research grants.
 The best way for a student applying to our programs to be considered for a GRA is to first carefully review faculty research project abstracts and research profiles.
 Students should then contact individual faculty conducting research in an area of interest, share their background and specific area of research interest, provide a current resume or curriculum vita and any publications students have contributed to, and express their interest in a GRA position.
 Based on this information, faculty may elect to make GRA offers to highly-qualified students.